Home

 Making calls to insurance payors usually means extensive time waiting on hold.
 And after calling an insurance company, you’ll be lucky to get a call back regarding your claims, whether you’re in- or out-of-network.
 This can lead to frequent follow-ups with insurance, and those follow-ups still might not provide much information because insurance can take so long to make progress on claims.
 It’s exhausting and time-consuming to deal with insurance for your practice.
 Especially if you have a small practice with limited staff and resources to devote to checking on insurance claims.

 You won't have to deal with insurance companies nearly as often when outsourcing your medical billing as a provider.
-Companies like SuperBill handle out-of-network claim appeals and insurance phone calls so you can sit back, relax, and focus on providing exceptional care to your patients.
+Companies like SuperBill automate insurance phone calls so you can sit back, relax, and focus on providing exceptional care to your patients.

 Medical Billing Service Fees